Certified Nursing Assistant (CNA)

 The Basic Skills Assessment and Program Application are located online.
 The instructions are here.
 You will be directed to the program application after completing the skills assessment.
 Click here for the Application Packet.

-Each student will receive 30 hours of off-site clinical training.
+Each student will participate in off-site clinical training.

 - Work under the supervision of a Registered Nurse